 - Test and Secure

-On the older style filters, failure to do regular maintenance can cause the filter to suck in and stop the flow of liquids needed to cool the pump – the result being pump failure.
+On the older style filters, failure to do regular maintenance can cause the filter to suck in and stop the flow of liquids needed to cool the pump – the result being possible pump failure.